 The fish at this Harlem spot tastes fresh enough to make a sassy quip at you before you eat it.
-Stop by their sidewalk seating for a sushi set for around $30 or a wide variety of rolls.
-Just know that Yuzu isn’t accepting reservations over the phone right now, but you can book a table through their website here.
+Stop by their covered sidewalk garden patio for a sushi set for around $30 or a wide variety of rolls.
+You can book an outdoor table through their website here.

-If you’re used to some of the more theatrical sushi around NYC, Douska’s handrolls might appear to be wearing their birthday suits.
-But that won’t matter once you experience the way the fresh yellowtail, a few rogue scallions, and warm vinegary rice come together in a little hug of crispy nori without any sauteed tomato or fried taro.
+If you’re used to what we call “costume sushi” around NYC, Douska’s straightforward handrolls might appear to be wearing their birthday suits.
+But that won’t matter once you experience the way the fresh yellowtail, a few rogue scallions, and warm vinegary rice come together in a little hug of crispy nori.
 This LES spot has a bunch of tables on their sidewalk space on Delancey Street, and it’s set back pretty far from the street.

 Another option for outdoor handrolls is Nami Nori in the West Village, which serves things like scallop in XO sauce and lobster tempura in taco-shaped nori.
-They’re taking dinner and Saturday brunch reservations up to one week in advance, as well as holding a few tables for walk-ins.
-During lunch, you can order takeout from Nami Nori and sit at one of their tables on a first come, first served basis without waiter service.
+They’re taking outdoor lunch and dinner reservations up to one week in advance, as well as holding a few tables for walk-ins.

-If you want to try some red snapper sashimi high-up, you can check out the rooftop dining at Blue Ribbon Sushi Bar’s Columbus Circle location.
+If you want to eat red snapper sashimi high-up, you can check out the rooftop dining at Blue Ribbon Sushi Bar’s Columbus Circle location.
 They’re taking reservations online through their website here.

 The sidewalk seating area at this Prospect Heights spot is open between Tuesday and Sunday from 5-10pm.
-They have a bunch of different rolls like broiled eel with shrimp tempura, and you can grab a sushi set for $25.
-Check out their menu, or place your order for pick-up or delivery directly through their website here.
+In addition to a sidewalk patio chalkboard sign that always has a different drawing, they have a bunch of different rolls for around $4 each, a decent selection of nigiri, and a chirashi bowl for $26.
+Check out their menu, or place your order for pickup or delivery directly through their website here.
 You could always escort your sushi set to a shady spot in Prospect Park.

-Pink Nori in Astoria has about a half dozen tables set up in front of their restaurant on 30th Avenue.
-This spot is known for affordable sushi and Japanese small plates, including a sashimi combo platter that comes with 15 pieces for $22.
-They’re also running some lunch specials, as well as Happy Hour when beers and sake are $3.
+Pink Nori in Astoria has about a half dozen tables set up in front of their restaurant on 30th Avenue...all in a pink-painted patio.
+This spot is known for affordable sushi and Japanese small plates, including combo platters for around $15.

 At Bushniwa in Bushwick, you’ll find reasonably priced sushi and sashimi that tastes like it should cost more than it does.
-This is a good place to order a combo for less than $30, and split a bottle of sake with someone in your quarantine social pod.
+This is a good place to sit in a wooden chair outside, order a combo for less than $30, and split a bottle of sake with some friends in the neighborhood.

-If you’re looking for an upscale omakase experience outside, know that this great UES spot is offering two different sushi omakase options right now: a $95 option with 12 pieces and a $135 option with 15 pieces (both come with an appetizer and a dessert).
+If you’re looking for an upscale omakase experience outside, know that this great UES spot is offering three different sushi omakase options right now: a $65 version with 9 pieces, a $95 option with 12 pieces, and a $135 option with 15 pieces (they all come with a makimono roll).
 While Sushi Ishikawa isn’t strictly requiring reservations, you can make one online to guarantee a spot for a 6pm or 8pm seating on Tuesday through Saturday.

-Sushi Katsuei is another one of those best-in-the-city sushi experiences, only their $70-ish omakase is slightly less expensive than those of the higher-end sushi spots.
+Sushi Katsuei is another one of those best-in-the-city sushi experiences, only their $70-ish omakase is slightly less expensive than some other high-end sushi spots.
 Both the West Village and Park Slope locations have a few outdoor tables, and you can make a reservation through their website online.

 You can also check out the Park Slope location of Sushi Katsuei for omakase and a la cate pieces under a nice umbrella.
 Call 718-788-5338 or go online to make a reservation.

 Suzume is ideal if you want sushi, but you’re with someone who doesn’t.
 The menu at this casual Williamsburg Japanese restaurant has everything from tuna rolls topped with fried potatoes and cucumbers, as well as options like sticky ribs, poke, and spam musubi (and lots of drinks).
-You can eat outside between Wednesday and Saturday from 4pm to 9pm, or order takeout by calling 718-486-0200.
+You can eat outside between Wednesday and Saturday from 4-9pm, or order takeout by calling 718-486-0200.

-A neighborhood spot in Park Slope, Wasan is the kind of place that you might have a very strong attachment to if you live within a 10-block radius.
-And the good news is, it’s currently open for both pick-up and delivery for lunch and dinner, with beer and sake options as well.
-You can grab a sushi set for $23 and also get a salad if you forget what that tastes like.
+A neighborhood spot in Park Slope, Wasan is the kind of place that you might feel attached to if you live within a 10-block radius.
+And the good news is, it’s currently open for both pickup and delivery for lunch and dinner, with beer and sake options as well.
+You can grab a sushi set for $23 and also get a salad if you forget what vegetables taste like.